-Executing the Shirt for any size initiative at the Mordei HaGeta'ot school in Ramat-Gan
+Executing the T-Shirt for Any Size initiative at the Mordei HaGetaot school in Ramat-Gan

-Students brought up initiative ideas and some of these ideas were executed.
+Students brought up initiative ideas, and some of those ideas were executed.

-The source of his idea was from the sci-fi movie Back to the Future, where the hero pushed a button enabling him to enlarge or shrink the size of his clothing.
+The origin of the idea was the sci-fi movie Back to the Future in which the hero pushed a button, enabling him to enlarge or shrink the size of his clothing.

-Yair thought it was clever to create such a shirt as it would save parents money when buying clothes for their kids.
-As the child grows in size, so will his/her shirt.
+Yair thought it was a good idea to sew such a T-shirt because it would save parents money when buying clothes for kids.
+As a child grows in size, his/her shirt will grow as well.

-Yair presented his idea before the entrepreneur leaders' class and they asked him questions to understand exactly what he meant.
+Yair presented his idea to the entrepreneur leaders' class, and his classmates asked him questions so that they could understand his concept clearly.

 - How can one shirt fit all sizes?

-- Is it one shirt with all sizes or several shirts in several sizes?
+- Is it one shirt that fits all sizes or several shirts in several formats?

 - What is the shirt made of?

 - What is the goal of this shirt?